Pipeline Validation¶

 Each scenario runs on its own thread.
 Use different sinks per scenario to keep outputs separate.

-See Scenario Files for the full multi-scenario YAML reference.
+See Scenario Fields for the full multi-scenario YAML reference.

 Testing alert rules?
 Start with Alert Testing.